pnicto/erp2gcal/README.md

    ```py
     python main.py
    ```
-5. Choose the options shown on terminal and login when propmpted.
+5. Choose the options shown on terminal and login when prompted.

 ## Troubleshooting